Sweet potatoes and baby leaf spinach are wonderful ingredients, whose flavors complement each other in this delicious dish.

 Ginger appears to be highly effective against nausea. relieving nausea and vomiting after surgery, and in cancer patients undergoing chemotherapy.
 But it may be the most effective when it comes to pregnancy-related nausea, such as morning sickness.

-Ginger has been shown to lower blood sugar levels and improve various heart disease risk factors in patients with type 2 diabetes.
+Ginger has been shown to lower blood sugar levels and improves various heart disease risk factors in patients with type 2 diabetes.

 Recently, science has started to back up what the Indians have known for a long time… turmeric really does contain compounds with medicinal properties.Turmeric contains curcumin, a substance with powerful anti-inflammatory and antioxidant properties.